open-telemetry/opentelemetry-specification/specification/logs/event-api.md

 For each required parameter, the API MUST be structured to obligate a user to provide it.

+## Supplementary Guildelines

+### Migrating from Span Events to the Events API

+Instrumentation migrating from Span Events to the Events API must set the event context parameter from a current or explicit SpanContext.
+Otherwise, data exported will be inconsistent with Span Events having traceID and spanID correlation while Events do not.

 ## References

 - [OTEP0202 Introducing Events and Logs API](https://github.com/open-telemetry/oteps/blob/main/text/0202-events-and-logs-api.md)